lebuni/ZACwire-Library/README.md

 ZACwire<int pin> obj(int Sensor, byte defaultBitWindow, bool core)
 ```

 `byte defaultBitWindow` is the expected BitWindow in µs.
 According to the datasheet it should be around 125µs, but it varies with temperature.
+After some minutes, the code will adjust itself to the precise BitWindow.
 Change this, if the **first few readings** of the sensor fail (t = 222°C).

 `bool core` can only be used on a dual core ESP32.
 You can decide on which core the ISR should run, default is Core1.
 Using Core0 might cause some corrupted readings (up to 0.1%), but can be the better option if Core1 is very busy.

 If .getTemp() gives you **221** as an output, the library detected an unusual long period above 255ms without new signals.
-Please check your cables or try using the RC filter, that is mentioned in the [application note of the TSic](https://www.ist-ag.com/sites/default/files/attsic_e_0.pdf).
+Please check your cables or try using the RC filter, that is mentioned in the [application note of the TSic](https://www.ist-ag.com/sites/default/files/dttsic20x_30x_e.pdf).